Brain training: Mental exercises

 Mind games for self-improvement fall into two main categories.
 There are mental exercises and puzzles to maintain or improve the actual working of the brain.

 Mental exercises can be done through simple socializing.
 Social interaction engages in many facets of cognitive thinking and can facilitate cognitive functioning.
 Cartwright and Zander noted that if an alien was visiting Earth for the first time, they would be surprised by the amount of social contact humans make.
 Caring for one another and growing up in a group setting (family) shows a certain degree of interdependence that shows deep phylogenetic roots.
 However, this social contact is declining in the United States.
 Face-to-face interaction is getting more and more sparse.
-Family and friend visits, including dinners, aren't as common.
+Family and friend visits, including dinners, are not as common.
 The amount of social contact a person receives can greatly affect their mental health.
 A preference for being with others has a high correlation with well-being and with mental long-term and short-term effects on performance.

 There are many things involved in a simple interaction between two people: paying attention, maintaining in memory the conversation, adjusting to a different perspective than your own, assessing situational constraints, and self-monitoring appropriate behavior.
 It is true that some of these are automatic processes, but attention, working memory, and cognitive control are definitely executive functions.
 Doing all these things in a simple social interaction helps train the working memory in influencing social inference.

 Social cognitive neuroscience also supports social interaction as a mental exercise.
 The prefrontal cortex function involves the ability to understand a person's beliefs and desires.
 The ability to control one's own beliefs and desires is served by the parietal and prefrontal regions of the brain, which is the same region emphasizing cognitive control.

 The other category of mental exercises falls into the world of puzzles.
 Neurocognitive disorders such as dementia and impairment in cognitive functioning have risen as a healthcare concern, especially among the older generation.
 Solving jigsaw puzzles is an effective way to develop visuospatial functioning and keeping the mind sharp.
 Anyone can do it, as it is low-cost and can be intrinsically motivating.
 The important part about jigsaw puzzles is that it is challenging, especially compared to other activities, such as watching television.
 Engagement in such an intellectual activity predicts a lower risk in developing a cognition disorder later on in life.

 There is also the category of the self-empowering mind game, as in psychodrama, or mental and fantasy workshops – elements which might be seen as an ultimate outgrowth of yoga as a set of mental (and physical) disciplines.

 The ability to imagine and walk oneself through various scenarios is a mental exercise in itself.
 Self-reflection in this way taps into many different cognitive capabilities, including questioning rigid viewpoints, elaborating on experience, and knowing oneself through their relational context.